HamzaEsadik/binary_trees/README.md

 ## Binary Tree Basics
 The binary_tree.c file contains a basic implementation of a binary tree in C. This includes the definition of a Node structure and functions for basic tree operations, such as insertion and deletion.

+## Traversal Techniques
+Understanding how to traverse a binary tree is crucial.
+The traversal.c file provides implementations for three common traversal techniques in C: in-order, pre-order, and post-order.
+These functions help you explore the nodes of the tree in different orders.